AmethystCodes/cadence-quest-submissions/chapter4.0/day2.md

 **1. What does .link() do?**

-`.link()` creates a capability that can be accessed
+`.link()` creates a capability that can be then be borrowed to get a reference to a stored object.

 **2. In your own words (no code), explain how we can use resource interfaces to only expose certain things to the /public/ path.**

 Using resource interfaces, the developer can determine what is publically accessible.
-If there are certain functions or variables that should not be accessed, the developer can use a resource interface and only include the fields they want accessed.
+If there are certain functions or variables that should not be avaliable to all users, the developer can use a resource interface and only include the fields they want accessed.

 **3. Deploy a contract that contains a resource that implements a resource interface.**